Computing and software

 - If other software is needed for research purposes or for installation on personally-owned computers, individual licenses can also be purchased through the College of Engineering at discounted prices.

-Printing, copying and scan-to-email are available for ME students, staff and faculty on multi-function devices located in MEB 264.
-At this time, only ME faculty, staff and graduate students are allowed to print to the copiers in MEB 264 from their personal computers.
+Printing, copying and scan-to-email are available for ME students on multi-function devices located in MEB 264.
+At this time, only ME graduate students are allowed to print to the copiers in MEB 264 from their personal computers.
 Public use printers are available in MEB 232, MEB 253 and the Engineering Library.

 There are two methods available for sending print jobs to the copier.
 The first method is to log in with your NetID credentials at https://me-print.me.washington.edu and upload a Microsoft Office or PDF document through a web interface.
 This is a quick and easy way to send print jobs that doesn't require a driver installation however it does have limitations.
 The second method for sending print jobs is to have a specially configured print driver installed on your personal computer.
 Download the instructions for more information.

-Note that printing is only available from computers connected to the UW Seattle Campus network and although all ME faculty, staff and graduate students should be enabled for printing at https://me-print.me.washington.edu, if you are not able to log in, you may need to request that your NetID be added to the system.
-Contact ME Computer Support at firstname.lastname@example.org for more information.
+Note that printing is only available from computers connected to the UW Seattle Campus network and although all ME faculty and staff should be enabled for printing at https://me-print.me.washington.edu, if you are not able to log in, you may need to request that your NetID be added to the system.
+Contact ME Computer Support at email@example.com for more information.